 Thankfully, there are also a few excellent hot springs just over the provincial border in British Columbia.
-Whether you choose to go for a day trip or tack a few days in BC onto your Alberta vacation, each of the hot springs listed below are within a few hours drive from Alberta’s border.
+So whether you choose to go for a day trip or tack a few days in BC onto your Alberta vacation, each of the hot springs listed below are within a few hours’ drive from Alberta’s border.

 Radium Hot Springs